kjbrum/dvlp/README.md

 Tasks:
     cleanup          Remove all config files
+        <project>    Name of the project of which you want to remove config files
     config           Set up the config file for a specific project
         <project>    Name of the project you want to run
     init             Initialize necessary config files
     list             List all projects with config files start            Run a project's tasks
         <project>    Name of the project you want to run
-    update           Download the latest version
-    version          Display the current version
+    update           Download the latest version of dvlp version          Display the current version
 ```